 Word Styles

-The following example shows how to create built-in and custom Word styles and assign them to Run and Paragraph elements.
+The following example shows how to create built-in and custom Word styles using the GemBox.Document component in your C# and VB.NET applications.

 using GemBox.Document;